myniqx/text-captcha-solver/readme.md

 ## License

 This project is licensed under the MIT License.
-You can find the full license text "here".>